laroche/arm-devel-infrastructure/vmdb2-debian/README.md

 ## todo list

 Things that could be improved in the future:
+- Only the newest kernel has the keyboard mapping ok, we should re-generate all initrd files after configuration changes.
 - grub configuration includes all local drives from my local PC, this should be limited to only the newly generated device.
   These additional entries are removed by running "update-grub" on the new system.